LidorBuba/LidorBuba/README.md

 I began by learning to code in "C#" and worked my way up through the industry.
 Discovering new worlds that alter my perception of the software and web development industries

 I am still an active student who always enjoys learning new things.
-I have had many experiences that have broadened my range of experience and knowledge, such as game development, sound engineering, and video production, which have helped me better comprehend the computer industry.
+I have had many experiences that have broadened my range of experience and knowledge, such as game development, sound engineering, and video production, which have helped me better comprehend the computer industry, Furthermore, I am currently enrolled in the online CS50x course at EDX to expand my knowledge of computer science.

 ## Get in touch